-Like many substances, formaldehyde should be handled with care and the appropriate precautions should be taken when working with the substance in an industrial setting.
+Like many natural or synthetic substances alike, formaldehyde should be handled with care and the appropriate precautions should be taken when working with the substance in an industrial setting.
 Occupational exposure can occur in industries that use formaldehyde, including the manufacture of formaldehyde or formaldehyde-based resins.
-A wide array of safety measures can be implemented to limit exposure to formaldehyde process emissions and formacare recommends the highest level of protection in occupational settings, including the use of closed systems and high standard ventilation units.
+A wide array of safety measures are implemented to limit exposure to formaldehyde process emissions and Formacare recommends the highest level of protection in occupational settings, including the use of closed systems and high standard ventilation units.

-In May 2019, Formacare’s General Assembly approved a Voluntary Agreement to implement anoccupational exposure limit (OEL) for formaldehyde.
-The formaldehyde sector’s voluntary agreement took effect immediately, a full two years ahead of the new legislative requirement of the CMD Directive.
-This is a unique commitment that’s supported by trade unions in the Formaldehyde Value Chain Alliance as well as the wider value chain.
+In May 2019, Formacare’s General Assembly approved a voluntary agreement to implement an occupational exposure limit (OEL) for formaldehyde.
+The formaldehyde sector’s voluntary agreement took effect a full two years ahead of the new legislative requirement of the Carcinogens and Mutagens Directive (CMD) that entered into force on July 11th 2021.
+This was a unique commitment supported by trade unions in the Formaldehyde Value Chain Alliance as well as in the wider value chain.